hiratake26to/tgim-tools/README.md

 After, available to use.

-- `tgim-generator`
-Generate to ns-3 code(flagment) according to DSL.

 - `tgim-gui`
 GUI enviroment for ns-3 scenario writting.

+- `tgim-box`
+tgim-box provide a Box API for C++ and Python.

+- `tgim-generator`
+Generate to ns-3 code(flagment) according to NSOM.

 - `tgim-packager`
-Packaging to ns-3 scenario files from several files( for example DSL, UDA).
+Packaging to ns-3 scenario files from several files( for example NSOM, UDA).

 LICENSE
 -------